dart-lang/language/working/2364 - primary constructors/feature-specification.md

 Note that the class header contains syntax that resembles the constructor declaration, which may be helpful when reading the code.

-With the primray header constructor, the modifier `const` could have been placed on the class (`const class`) rather than on the class name.
+With the primary header constructor, the modifier `const` could have been placed on the class (`const class`) rather than on the class name.
 This proposal puts it on the class name because the notion of a "constant class" conflicts with with actual semantics: It is the constructor which is